 A comprehensive set of test data for these functions is available from the Unicode Consortium.
 As befits a comprehensive test set, it contains a large number of tests probing for implementation weaknesses in the more obscure areas of the standards, and so lacks the balance of tests required.
 However, it provides a fruitful source of raw test data.

+For these tests, labels complying with Bidi Rule (RFC5893) should be evaluated when relevant.

 L-U2A: IDNA2008 - Convert Unicode domain name to ASCII lookup form